hectorqlucero/ls/README.md

 ## Overview

 **ls** is a modern [Leiningen](https://leiningen.org/) project template for rapidly building robust, scalable, and maintainable Clojure web applications.
-Designed for productivity and best practices, it empowers developers to scaffold CRUD grids, dashboards, and reports in seconds, following Lucero Systems conventions.
-With a clear handler/view/model structure, Hiccup-based HTML, and seamless database integration, **ls** is the fastest way to launch your next Clojure web project.
+It lets you scaffold CRUD grids, dashboards, reports, and subgrids in seconds, following Lucero Systems conventions.
+With a clear handler/view/model structure, Hiccup-based HTML, and seamless DB integration, **ls** helps you launch your next Clojure web project fast.

 ---